CloudChi/FX-Framework/Script_Naming.md

 # Script Naming

+- Scripts often have 3 letter suffix in parentheses to avoid name collisions across modules
+  - For example there may be more than one Go To Layout script
+    - Go To Layout (fxp) (json)[json]
+      - In Framework module
+    - Go To Layout (lay) (json)[json]
+      - In Layout module

 - Script names start with a 3-letter prefix which determines **HOW** they should be called:
   - sched > Schedule
     - Called by FileMaker server